Prometeus Price Up 0.1% Over Last Week (PROM)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Prometeus’ launch date was May 19th, 2019.
+Prometeus’ genesis date was May 19th, 2019.
 Prometeus’ total supply is 19,250,000 coins.
+Prometeus’ official Twitter account is @prometeusnet and its Facebook page is accessible here.
+Prometeus’ official website is prometeus.io.
 Prometeus’ official message board is medium.com/prometeus-network.
-The official website for Prometeus is prometeus.io.
-Prometeus’ official Twitter account is @prometeusnet and its Facebook page is accessible here.

 Prometeus Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Prometeus directly using U.S. dollars.
-Investors seeking to trade Prometeus should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Prometeus using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Prometeus directly using U.S. dollars.
+Investors seeking to trade Prometeus should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Prometeus using one of the exchanges listed above.

 Receive News & Updates for Prometeus Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Prometeus and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.